radiomicsgroup/dMRIMC/README.md

     --mask zenodo_mouse_data/dwi_mask_one_sample.nii \
     fitting/Histo_uSim
 ```

+A quick comment on the inputs taken by the script:
 * `dwi_normalized.nii`: the `.nii` file we created above, normalized and with invalid volumes removed
 * `signal_arr_subset.npy`: the signal array subset corresponding to the closest matching protocol
 * `param_arr_subset.npy`: the parameter array subset corresponding to the closest matching protocol
 * `--sldim 0`: parallelizing the fitting on the final dimension
 * `--savg 3`: as mentioned above the `.nii` we are using is the average of three directions (x, y, z)
 * `--ncpu 10`: using 10 threads
-* `--reg "2,0.0025"`: L-norm type for the regularization, weight of the regularizer ([0.0 - 1.0])
+* `--reg "2,0.0025"`: L-norm type for the regularization, weight of the regularizer ([0.0 - 1.0]) - we use L2 regularisation for the fitting with a regularisation weight of 0.0025
-* `--noise dwi_noise_normalized.nii`: the normalized noise file we created above
+* `--noise dwi_noise_normalized.nii`: the normalized noise file we created above, to model noise floor bias
 * `--mask zenodo_mouse_data/dwi_mask_one_sample.nii`: a mask file covering one of the samples
 * `fitting/Histo_uSim`: the location of the output with an output string for the result files `Histo_uSim` + `_par{N}`

-For more information on the script and each option check the docstring

-The script will output:
+For more information on all the options of `mri2micro_dictml.py`, simply type `python python mri2micro_dictml.py -h`.
+Running the script will output:

 ```
 ***********************************************************************